DAIC-tud/docs/content/en/tutorials/singularity/_index.md

 ```
 {{% /alert %}}

+{{% alert title="Note" color="info"%}}
+Building container images from a recipe file is recommended to ensure the reproducibility of the resulting container image.
+However, there can be cases of complex dependencies where it is not clear upfront how the software installations and dependencies should be set up.
+In such cases, it is possible to interactively develop the image by building it in `writable sandbox` mode first.
+In such cases, take note of all installation commands used in the sandbox, so you can include them in a recipe file.
+See [Apptainer Sandbox Directories](https://apptainer.org/docs/user/main/quick_start.html#sandbox-directories) for more details.
+{{% /alert %}}

 ### Deploying conda in a container

 There might be situations where you have a certain conda environment in your local machine that you need to set up in *HPC* to commence your analysis.
 In such cases, deploying your conda environment in a container and sending this container to *HPC* does the job for you.